About the Program

 Run your water to flush out lead

-If water hasn’t been used for over six hours, run water from your kitchen tap or whatever tap you use for drinking and cooking at a moderate rate for 3 to 5 minutes until it becomes cold or reaches a steady temperature before drinking or cooking.
+If water has not been used for over six hours, run water from your kitchen tap or whatever tap you use for drinking and cooking at a moderate rate for 3 to 5 minutes until it becomes cold or reaches a steady temperature before drinking or cooking.
 This process will help flush lead-containing water from the pipes.
 To conserve water, you can fill multiple containers after flushing for drinking, cooking, and preparing baby formula.

 Pregnant women, breastfeeding women, young children, and formula-fed infants